Table of Contents Hide

 To be a truly effective content manager, you must plan content.
 The editorial calendar makes content planning easy.

-This tool helps schedules all content activities like the kind of content the company will produce, the blog article topics, days content will be published, post social media notifications, and emails.
-The editorial calendar helps the content manager to manage the distribution of content across all channels.
+This tool helps schedule all content activities, like the kind of content the company will produce, the blog article topics, the days content will be published, social media notifications, and emails.
+The editorial calendar helps the content manager manage the distribution of content across all channels.

 For smaller organizations, the content manager may be responsible for writing, editing, and publishing all of the content.